Oregon man rides from Canada to Mexico for suicide awareness - WHIZ News

 Throughout September, he will be riding from the Canadian border to the Mexican border, a distance of 1,472 miles.
 His wife, Lori, will follow in a camper van and he’ll be joined along the way by cycling clubs, high school groups and everyday people as he illustrates that “we are never alone on this journey in life.”

 So the company turned to its familiar socks, creating a special edition pair that includes the phone number for a suicide prevention hotline on the sole.
-The brand will donate $2 for each pair to the American Foundation for Suicide Prevention, and it is planning “social media fireside chats” with special guests throughout the month.
+The brand will donate $2 for each pair to the American Foundation for Suicide Prevention.

 “Doug and I were chatting about Page, and both of us are kind of fixers by nature.
 We hear something that bothers us or isn’t right and we have to do something,” Stuart explained.
 “I know their family well.
 I know how amazing of parents they are, and this one hit me hard.
 I know they would have done anything for their kids.”